ducksouplab/ducksoup/README.md

 export GST_PLUGIN_PATH="$GST_PLUGIN_PATH:$PROJECT_BUILD"
 ```

-These plugins (`libxyz.so` files) enable additional elements to be used in DuckSoup GStreamer pipelines.
+Then add plugins (`libxyz.so` files) to this folder to enable them in DuckSoup GStreamer pipelines.
 They have to be built against the same GStreamer version than the one running with DuckSoup (1.18.4 at the time of writing this documentation, check with `gst-inspect-1.0 --version`).

 ## Code within a Docker container